Herbert and Inge Littauer Nursing Scholarship

 You must also have attended and satisfactorily completed at least six years of primary and secondary education taught and assessed solely in English.
 At least two years of this education must have been between grades 7 and 12.
 This education must have been completed in one or more of the following countries: Australia, Canada, New Zealand, Republic of Ireland, South Africa, United Kingdom, United States of America.

-Achieving the minimum English language test results as specified in the Nursing and Midwifery Board of Australia’s (NMBA) English language skills registration standard,
+Achieving the minimum English language test results as specified in the Nursing and Midwifery Board of Australia’s (NMBA) English language skills registration standard.

-You must have successfully completed an Australian Year 12 or an equivalent senior secondary school qualification with a minimum average of 50% (see calculator below).
+You must have successfully completed a qualification recognised by RMIT as equivalent to the Victorian Certificate of Education (VCE) with a minimum average of 50% (see calculator below).

 You must be at least 18 years of age by the commencement date of the program.